eren-bardak/RegressionAnalysis/README.md

 # Summary of the Results

 The primary objective was to identify the best fittinng model for predicting "charges".
 Initially, all potential predictors were considered, but after backward testing, "sex" was excluded for not being statistically significant.
-Despite the full model indicating a high adjusted R-square, the group considered the model complexity using AIC and BIC values, leaning more towards BIC due to its stricter penalization of model complexity.
+Despite the full model indicating a high adjusted R-square, considered the model complexity using AIC and BIC values, leaning more towards BIC due to its stricter penalization of model complexity.
 This approach led to the selection of the model 'charges ~ age + bmi + children + smoker’.
 However, further diagnostic tests highlighted issues like heteroscedasticity and violations of the normality assumption.
 Various attempts, including natural log transformations and outlier removals, were made to solve these problems, but they remained.

 + <img width="476" alt="Screenshot 2023-11-23 at 3 44 58 PM" src="https://github.com/eren-bardak/RegressionAnalysis/assets/138029233/71a25223-58bb-4e53-b2f1-05f8cc066b1c">